-It took me many months to accept that I had saved a life – It’s natural for us to downplay our involvement in big events as far as personal events go – they don’t get much bigger than this.
+It took me many months to accept that I had saved a life.
+It’s natural for us to downplay our involvement in big events as far as personal events go, but they don?t get much bigger than this.

 Allow me to set the scene: